ericabouaf/aws-swf/README.md

 }, function(decisionTask, cb) {

-    // do tomething and send a TODO
+    // do something here and send decisions...

     decisionTask.CompleteWorkflowExecution("details of ending here ?");